0808 808 4000 Get help now

 Information about instalments still to pay under a credit agreement sample letter

 Use this sample letter to ask for a statement of your account which shows what you have to pay in the future, including any missed payments.
-You can only use this letter if your agreement is for a fixed amount of credit, the debt is not secured on property and you pay it by instalments.
+You can only use this letter if your agreement is for a fixed amount of credit (or a fixed sum credit agreement), the debt is not secured on property, and you pay it by instalments.
 Use section 77b of the Consumer Credit Act 1974 to make this request.

 What information should I receive?